tdilauro/Simplified-wiki/GenericAuthentication.md

 # Two questions

-To integrate a new authentication technique into the circulation manager, we must be able to answer two questions:
+To integrate a new authentication technique into the circulation manager, you must be able to answer two questions:

-1. Are the provided credentials valid?
-Do they authenticate a real library patron, or are they incorrect or junk?
+1. Can you look at any given set of credentials and determine whether they're valid?
+That is, figure out whether they authenticate a real library patron, or whether they are incorrect or junk?
-2. What relevant information does the library have about a given patron?
+2. What relevant account information can you look up for any given patron?
 (Personal name, fines, expiration date, etc.)

-Every class that answers these questions must subclass the `AuthenticationProvider` class, found in [[authenticator.py|https://github.com/NYPL-Simplified/circulation/blob/master/api/authenticator.py]].
+You program your answers to these two questions into a subclass of the `AuthenticationProvider` class, found in [[authenticator.py|https://github.com/NYPL-Simplified/circulation/blob/master/api/authenticator.py]].
 (You're actually more likely to subclass one of its two subclasses: `BasicAuthenticationProvider` or `OAuthAuthenticationProvider`). `AuthenticationProvider` defines two methods which must be implemented differently for every authentication technique:

 1. `AuthenticationProvider.authenticated_patron` takes a set of credentials as input and, if the source of truth says they correspond to a real patron, creates a `PatronData` object containing all the information known about the patron.
 2. `AuthenticationProvider.remote_patron_lookup` takes a `Patron` object and updates it with fresh information from the source of truth.
+Its default implementation is a no-op and assumes that the source of truth knows nothing about patrons, and only checks credentials.

 # Two core mechanisms